-Particulars Current Year Previous Year
+Particulars Current Year (₹'000) Previous Year (₹ '000)

-(₹ '000) (₹ '000)

 1. Security-wise Classification Secured

 (a) On mortgage of property

 - In India

 - Outside India

 (b) On shares, Bonds, Govt.
 Securities, etc.

 (c) Others (to be specified)

 Unsecured

 (a) Loans against policies

 (b) Others (to be specified)

-Total

-2. Borrower-wise classification

-(a) Central and State Governments

-(b) Banks and Financial Institutions

-(c) Subsidiaries

-(d) Companies

-(e) Loans against policies

-(f) Others (to be specified)

 Tot al

+- 2. Borrower-wise classification

+- (a) Central and State Governments

+- (b) Banks and Financial Institutions

+- (c) Subsidiaries

+- (d) Companies

+- (e) Loans against policies

+- (f) Others (to be specified)

-3. Performance-wise classification
+- 3. Performance-wise classification

-(a) Loans classified as standard
+- (a) Loans classified as standard

 - In India

-Outside India
+- Outside India

-(b) Non-standard loans less provisions
+- (b) Non-standard loans less provisions

 - In India

 - Outside India

-Tot al

-4. Maturity-wise classification
+- 4. Maturity-wise classification

-(a) Short-term
+- (a) Short-term

-(b) Long-term
+- (b) Long-term

-Tot al

 - (a) Short-term loans shall include those, which are repayable within 12 months from the date of Balance Sheet.
 Long-term loans shall be the loans other than short-term loans. - (b) Provisions against Non-Performing loans shall be shown separately. - (c) The nature of the Security in case of all Long-Term Secured Loans shall be specified in each case.
-Secured Loans for the purposes of this schedule, means Loans Secured wholly or partly against an asset of the Company. - (d) Loans considered doubtful and the amount of provision created against such Loans shall be is closed.
+Secured Loans for the purposes of this schedule, means Loans Secured wholly or partly against an asset of the Company. - (d) Loans considered doubtful and the amount of provision created against such Loans shall be disclosed.